-Anyone who wishes to volunteer their help, whether for just one particular funeral or become a regular member, is welcome.
+Anyone who wishes to volunteer for one particular funeral or become a regular member, is welcome.
 We are always in need of volunteers for baking a dessert.

 For more information or to join, please contact:

-Do you enjoy praying for others?
-Are you looking for a ministry that can help others from the comforts of your home?
-Become part of the STA Pray Chain.
-As a Pray-er for the Prayer Chain, you can be part of the phone chain or the email chain, but we ask that you pray for all those on the chain and then call 2-3 others to broaden the chain.
+If you enjoy praying for others and perhaps looking for a ministry where you can help others from the comforts of your home, become part of the STA Pray Chain!
+As a prayer for the Prayer Chain, you can be part of the phone or email chain, but we ask that you pray for all those on the chain, then call 2-3 others to broaden the chain.

 The St. Thomas Food Pantry seeks, in a spirit of justice and charity, to help those who are suffering.
 The organization is active throughout the year in helping those locally who are in need, but especially at Easter, Thanksgiving, and Christmas.
-We help those in need in the community with food from our pantry, financial assistance as much as possible, and assistance in locating other charitable organizations to fulfill needs.
-Membership in the society is open to all parishioners.
+We help those in need in the community with food from our pantry, financial assistance as much as possible, and assist in locating other charitable organizations to fulfill needs.
+Membership is open to all parishioners.